turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-enforcement/index.md

 - Guardrails reevaluated and found the bucket to be out-of-policy

-- Guardrails autonomously did what you did with a `Quick Action` in the previous runbook: enable versioning
+- Guardrails autonomously did what you did with a `Quick Action` in the previous guide: enable versioning

 - Guardrails noticed the bucket’s changed status